Abastro/Funcy/STRUCTURE.md

     * An empty set is a recursive sequence.

-    * For a recursive sequence S, (v, S) is a recursive sequence.
+    * For a recursive sequence S, (v, S) is a recursive sequence when v is an element of V.

 4. These sets are defined: